Ann Soni PG Dip Counselling MBACP

 I am a qualified Person-centred counsellor and hold a Post Graduate Diploma in Counselling from Keele University.
 I am registered with the British Association of Counselling and Psychotherapy (BACP) and work according to their Ethical Framework.

 I treat all people with respect and do not discriminate with regard to any differences.
-I work with individuals of all ages and have helped many adults in NHS clinics and helped young people in schools.
+I work with individuals of all ages and have helped many adults in NHS clinics, including sexual health, and helped young people in schools.
 I also have experience of working with people who have a range of special needs.

-I have completed additional training at Place2Be, the school based counselling service.
-With them I developed knowledge of working with children and young people through play and other media.
+I completed additional training at Place2Be, the school based counselling service and with them I developed knowledge of working with children and young people through play and other media.
 I have enhanced DBS status and have completed regular Safeguarding Training.

-I undertake regular CPD (Continuous Professional Development) with a variety of organisations.
+I undertake regular Continuous Professional Development (CPD) with a variety of organisations.

 Areas of counselling I deal with